foobar167/web_api_for_render/README.md

       live in a few minutes at the URL displayed in your Render dashboard.
       You can follow its progress in the deploy logs.

-The sample app described here is up at https://fastai-v3.onrender.com.
+The sample app described here is up at [this web-site](https://fastai-v3.onrender.com).
 Test it out with bear images!

 You can test your changes locally by installing Docker and using the following command:
 ```shell script